paigeruten/endertromb/README.md

 * Make it into an actual Minecraft mod that people can actually install easily
 * Flesh out the API
 * Better prompt:
-  * Use `_` variable to refer to the result of the last evaluation
-  * Use different colours for different prompts, and for error messages
   * Friendly error messages, maybe steal Hackety Hack's
   * Continued lines